Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Product page

 * Here the user can add their desired product to their cart.
-* Only 2 unique product pages were created to reduce code duplication and uneccessary work.
+* Only 2 unique product pages were created to reduce uneccessary code duplication.

 #### Contact form